One operating model across scenario types

 Keep the same run structure, participant workflow, and post-exercise scoring whether you are validating IR, resilience, or communications playbooks.

-Turn each run into a consistent transcript, score snapshot, and corrective-action trail that teams can compare quarter over quarter.
+Turn each run into a transcript, score snapshot, and corrective-action trail that teams can compare quarter over quarter.

 Scenario Coverage